Roboy/tss19-funboy/src/neo4j/README.md

 The script will automatically build a Docker instance containing Neo4j 3.5 graph database.

 It will expose ports:
-* 7474
+* 7474 for the web-interface,
-* 7687
-for web-interface and the Bolt protocol.
+* 7687 for the Bolt protocol.

 ## Running